Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 24 Agustus 2025 19.51.43 UTC
+- WIB: Minggu, 24 Agustus 2025 20.31.50 UTC
-- WITA: Minggu, 24 Agustus 2025 20.51.43 UTC
+- WITA: Minggu, 24 Agustus 2025 21.31.50 UTC
-- WIT: Minggu, 24 Agustus 2025 21.51.43 UTC
+- WIT: Minggu, 24 Agustus 2025 22.31.50 UTC

 Kutipan Inspiratif:
-"Friendship is the hardest thing in the world to explain.
-Its not something you learn in school.
-But if you havent learned the meaning of friendship you really havent learned anything."
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

-Kategori: friendship
+Kategori: success